Article

 Fred Harvey General Manager Victor Patrosso, right, posing with group of 20 El Tovar Harvey Girls arranged in two rows, in in all white evening uniforms.

-Moving away from their families provided these women independence they would not have previously been granted.
+Moving away from their families provided many of these women independence they would not have previously been granted.
 Zada Sharon said, “Women were just trapped in the worlds they lived in because they had no independence – financial independence didn’t exist.”
 2 When the Great Depression hit, many took the opportunity with the Fred Harvey Company so they could support others back home.
 Irene Armstrong said, “It was unheard of for a woman to go that far away from home.
 Most of these girls had never been away from home.
 It was kind of scary, but I like to say, it was in the middle of the depression and if you had a job, you were lucky.”
 3

 Many women worked at Grand Canyon in the Bright Angel Lodge, El Tovar, and more.
 Dorothy Hunt said, “I worked at the bright angel lodge...
 I worked for 12 years up there from 1946 to 1958... they were so nice to you... they made you feel like you belonged to the family.
 It was really an excellent place to work.”4

-Working with the Fred Harvey company at the Grand Canyon gave Edna Lemons more than just a job, it is also where she met her husband.
+Working with the Fred Harvey Company at the Grand Canyon gave Edna Lemons more than just a job, it is also where she met her husband.
 Edna Mary Victoria Chaves Lemons was hired to work as a laundress at Grand Canyon.

 Roy Lemons was working with the Civilian Conservation Corps at the time.
 Edna Lemons said,